fedorenchik/PlanetVim/docs/GUIDE.md

 Use a font installed on the current machine.
 The Windows default tries Consolas, Liberation Mono, then Courier New; it retains GVim's default if all fail. `:PlanetPlainMenus` translates emoji roots to readable labels.
 Fern uses its plain renderer by default.

-Private state includes backups, swap, undo, views, sessions, project build/run choices, and debugger logs.
+Private state includes backups, swap, undo, views, recent-session history, project build/run choices, and debugger logs.
+Automatic session files live in `~/.local/share/planetvim/.vim/sessions` (under `$XDG_DATA_HOME` when set).
 Cache contains disposable preview/build intermediates and GUI-transfer snapshots.
 Personal spelling remains outside the installation: ordinary buffers use config `spell/`; writing buffers use state `spell/`, or your `g:PV_personal_spell_file`.
 Updates do not erase these directories.

 ## Projects, output, and tests